bbakla/logging/README.md

-This repository contains sample configurations for logback.
+This repository contains repositories about logging in java